gaurinaikwadi/Data-Science-Course/Readme.md

     - 🧹 Exercise Solve on Data Cleaning & Preprocessing in Pandas.
     - 🔄 Exercise Solve on Data Transformation in Pandas.
     - 📊 Exercise Solve on Data Reshaping in Pandas.

+  - 📅 **Day 9: Practice Set 3 Solved**
+    - 📊 Exercise solved on some pandas coding tasks.

+ - *🚀 Data Visualization using Matplotlib and Seaborn Initiated.*

+  - 📅 **Day 10: Data Visualization using Matplotlib**

+    - 📖 Introduction to Data Visualization.
+    - 📈 Plotting Charts using Matplotlib.
+    - 📊 Bar Charts in Matplotlib.
+    - 🥧 Pie Charts in Matplotlib.

+ - 📅 **Day 11: Advanced Matplotlib Visualizations**

+   - 📚 Stack Plots in Matplotlib.
+   - 📊 Histograms in Matplotlib.
+   - 🔵 Scatter Plots in Matplotlib.
+   - 🗂️ Subplots in Matplotlib.

+ - 📅 **Day 12: Seaborn Fundamentals**

+   - 🌟 Introduction to Seaborn.

 ---